 We all know that domain names are deeply connected to websites, but most people don’t know how domains work and what a domain name actually is.
 In most cases, people think they are the same as web hosting providers.

 The domain is the address each website has and is located in the URL of the browser.
 Domain names are the IP of a website, but these names are converted into logical names instead of numbers.

 The most popular domains are top-level domains or TLDs such as .com, .net, .org, and so on.
 These are generic domain extensions that take the highest spot in the system.
 Even though sites carry these extensions, they have fully customized names that go in front of them.

-The third quarter of 2021 reported 364.6 million top-level domains.
+The fourth quarter of 2022 reported 350.4 million top-level domains.
 This number has been growing ever since the domain name system was introduced in 1985, and the trend doesn’t seem to be slowing down anytime soon.

 Here’s how top-level domains are ranked based on the number of domain names they currently have: